firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 The request was malformed.

+*401* - `Unauthorized`

+Only when using MMDS `V2`.
+The HTTP request either lacks the session token, or the token specified is invalid.
+A token is invalid if it was not generated using an HTTP `PUT` request or if it has expired.

 *404* - `Not Found`

 The requested resource can not be found in the MMDS data store.